|CLAT 2021||Application Form||Eligibility||Books|

-CLAT 2021 – Exam date is rescheduled to June 13, 2021, instead of May 9, 2021, due to clash with CBSE board exams.
-Consortium of NLUs has released registration / application form at consortiumofnlus.ac.in.
+CLAT 2021 – The last date to fill CLAT application form 2021 has been extended to April 30, 2021, from March 31, 2021.
+The exam is then scheduled to be held on the exam date June 13, 2021.
+Official website of this year’s CLAT exam is consortiumofnlus.ac.in.
 Common Law Admission Test (CLAT) is the national level law entrance exam for admission to 22 National Law Universities (NLUs).
 Admission is offered to their UG ( BA LLB, BBA LLB), and PG (LLM) programs.
 Exam will be offline.
 Get here complete details of CLAT exam 2021 including exam date, application form, exam pattern, syllabus, books, admit card, answer key, result.

 Approximately 2000 plus seats are filled up across the country through CLAT score.
 Reportedly, around 50000 candidates apply for CLAT every year.
 Apart from the National Law University in Delhi, which conduct its own admission test AILET 2021, all other NLUs and private/Government law schools accept CLAT score for admission to UG and PG programs.